elephantrobotics/myStudio3.0_docs/1-blockly/9-program.md

 at this time:

-- If you click the `Restore` button, the program will automatically execute;
+- If you click the `Recover` button, the program will automatically execute;

 - If you click the `One-Step` button, the program will execute the next instruction, which is `mc.set_color(255,0,0)`;
 - If you click the `Stop` button, the program will be terminated;